arnumina/logfmt/README.md

 # logfmt

-This module allows to encode a list of key/value pairs in the format **logfmt**.
+This module allows to encode a list of key/value pairs in **logfmt** format.

 ## Example